Recently published titles:

 Current Economic Issues,

 This lively anthology takes the latest economic news from contemporary headlines, and places it in the context of economic and political theory.
-The 16th edition includes analyses of the ongoing economic crisis, workers’ rights, public-sector unions, austerity and its alternatives, globalization, stimulus and deficits, the environment and natural resources, health care, Social Security, and much more.
+The 17th edition includes analyses of the ongoing economic crisis, workers’ rights, austerity and its alternatives, globalization, stimulus and deficits, the environment and natural resources, health care, Social Security, and much more.

-Editors: James Cypher, Alejandro Reuss, Chris Sturr, and the D&S Collective.
+Editors: James Cypher, Rob Larson, Alejandro Reuss, Chris Sturr, and the D&S Collective.

-Real World Globalization is an accessible, jargon-free introduction to trade and financial institutions, international debt, labor relations, environmental concerns, health policies, resource issues, war and imperialism, and global aspects of the current economic crisis.
+Real World Globalization is an accessible, jargon-free introduction to trade and financial institutions, international debt, labor relations, environmental concerns, health policies, resource issues, and global aspects of the current economic crisis.
+The 13th edition includes a brand-new chapter on "Resistance and Alternatives" to dominant policies and institutions.

-Editors: Ravi Bhandari, Alejandro Reuss, Chris Sturr, and the D&S Collective.
+Editors: Armagan Gezici, Alejandro Reuss, Chris Sturr, and the D&S Collective.

 Labor and the Global Economy, by Alejandro Reuss.

-Labor and the Global Economy is a brand-new and concise introduction to the essentials of labor, globalization, international trade and investment, economic development, and their alternatives.
-Great for anyone who wants a deeper understanding of globalization and the challenges it poses for workers everywhere.
-Ideal companion to the classic D&S anthology, Real World Globalization.
+Labor and the Global Economy is a concise text on the essentials of labor, globalization, international trade and investment, economic development, and challenges to the current "globalization from above."
+An ideal companion to the classic D&S anthology, Real World Globalization.

 America Beyond Capitalism, by Gar Alperovitz.